applied-ai-lab/genesis/README.md

 ### Contributions

 We welcome contributions via pull requests.
-Otherwise, please let us know if you come across any issues.
+Otherwise, drop us a line if you come across any issues or to request any additional features.